dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 - Have the feature enabled (speak to your account team)
 - Use dbt v1.6 for **both** the upstream ("producer") project and the downstream ("consumer") project.
 - ```
-- Have a deployment env in the upstream ("producer") project [that is set to be your production environment](docs/deploy/deploy-environments#set-as-production-environment-beta)
+- Have a deployment environment in the upstream ("producer") project [that is set to be your production environment](/docs/deploy/deploy-environments#set-as-production-environment-beta)
 - Have a successful run of the upstream ("producer") project
 :::